-Join Joel Bradley for an in-depth discussion in this video Selection tools, part of Mastering UVW Mapping in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video Selection tools, part of 3ds Max: UVW Mapping.

 - Given that selecting and manipulating the…various subobject elements of a UVW mesh lies…at the heart of the unwrap UVW modifiers workflow,…it really is important that we become familiar,…right from the get go, with the major…selection features that the modifier offers to us.…Now the good news for an artist who has done…any kind of polygon modeling in 3DS Max,…is that these controls and the way in which they work,…will have a very familiar feel.…To make a start then let's, in the viewport,…go ahead and select our robot hand and then…jump into the Command panel's Modifier tab.…